-(i) H&E Finance Corp. is in good standing under the laws of the State of Delaware.

-(ii) The sale and issuance of the Exchange Notes has been validly authorized by H&E Finance Corp.

-(iii) When the Exchange Notes are issued pursuant to the Exchange Offer, the Exchange Notes will constitute valid and binding obligations of the Registrant, and H&E Equipment Services L.L.C., the guarantees will constitute valid and binding obligations of the Guarantors, and the Indenture will be enforceable in accordance with its terms.
+- (i) H&E Finance Corp. is in good standing under the laws of the State of Delaware. - (ii) The sale and issuance of the Exchange Notes has been validly authorized by H&E Finance Corp. - (iii) When the Exchange Notes are issued pursuant to the Exchange Offer, the Exchange Notes will constitute valid and binding obligations of the Registrant, and the Indenture will be enforceable in accordance with its terms.